How to Crochet with Two (or More) Colors

 Easily crochet with two colors like a pro and learn how to add, switch and change colors (for projects in the round and flat), how to carry yarn, and how to catch floats (on both right and wrong side rows).
 This technique is a mix of Intarsia, Tapestry and Fair-Isle Crochet.
 You’ll be a master of colorwork in no time!

 Before we begin, I would like to thank you for visiting Jo to the World Creations, a site dedicated to helping you give the gift of crochet.

-When you learn how to crochet with two colors (called colorwork) the pattern design opportunities are endless.
+When you learn how to crochet with multiple colors (called colorwork) the pattern design opportunities are endless.
 Here I’ll explain the easiest way to way to add, change, switch colors mid-row for both flat projects and in the round.
-Before you know it, you’ll be going back and forth between two colors like a pro!
+Before you know it, you’ll be going back and forth between two (or more) colors like a pro!

-There are three common techniques for crocheting with two colors (called Colorwork):
+There are three common techniques for crocheting with multiple colors (called Colorwork):